 If people searched for your business, it will show a real office or store front.

-Unlike a PO Box, a commercial address can be used to receive mail and packages from all couriers.
+Unlike a PO Box, a commercial business address can be used to receive mail and packages from all couriers.
 That means important documents or check payments can be sent to you via Fedex or UPS.

-The address will always protect your privacy and personal information from showing up on the Internet or in a public database.
+The business address will always protect your privacy and personal information from showing up on the Internet or in a public database.
 You can safely use it for any purpose without worrying about your personal home safety and security.

-While the benefits are great, the cost of getting a commercial address are traditionally high.
+While the benefits are great, the cost of getting a commercial business address are traditionally high.
 This is because you usually have to sign a long 1-3 year lease to rent a space that you may not even use.
-However, there are now others ways to get a commercial address without the associated high costs and long commitments.
+However, there are now others ways to get a commercial business address without the associated high costs and long commitments.

 Which Type of Business Address is Right for Me?

-While a home address or PO Box will work for starting your new business, you should seriously consider moving to a commercial street address if you care about a professional image and privacy.
-If you want your business to look professional a commercial street address will attract more customers and create more credibility, as well as protect your personal privacy and information.
+While a home address or PO Box will work for starting your new business, you should seriously consider moving to a commercial business address if you care about a professional image and privacy.
+If you want your business to look professional a commercial business address will attract more customers and create more credibility, as well as protect your personal privacy and information.
 In some instances, it may even be required to register your LLC or Corporation or to open a business bank account and will only accept a physical address.

 Is Your Company Setup Correctly?